aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-file-operations/reduce-gap-tasks-list-footer/_index.md

 ## Conclusion
 In conclusion, reducing the gap between the task list and footer in Microsoft Project files is a straightforward process with Aspose.Tasks for Java.
 By following the steps outlined in this tutorial, you can efficiently **export project to PDF**, save it as an image, or generate HTML while keeping the layout tight and professional.

-## FAQ's

-### Q: Is Aspose.Tasks compatible with all versions of Microsoft Project?

-A: Aspose.Tasks supports Microsoft Project 2003-2019 formats, ensuring compatibility across various versions.

-### Q: Can I customize the appearance of the footer in my project documents?

-A: Yes, Aspose.Tasks provides extensive options for customizing the appearance of footers, including reducing gaps and adjusting content placement.

-### Q: Does Aspose.Tasks support saving projects in formats other than PNG, PDF, and HTML?

-A: Yes, Aspose.Tasks supports a wide range of formats, including XLSX, XML, and MPP, among others.

-### Q: Is there a trial version available for Aspose.Tasks?

-A: Yes, you can download a free trial version of Aspose.Tasks from [here](https://releases.aspose.com/).

-### Q: Where can I get support if I encounter any issues while using Aspose.Tasks?

-A: You can get assistance from the Aspose.Tasks community forum [here](https://forum.aspose.com/c/tasks/15).

 ## Frequently Asked Questions (Additional)

 **Q: How does reducing the footer gap affect pagination?**